Luis Negreiros

 Luis Alberto Negreiros Criado (born December 18, 1940) is a Peruvian sociologist and politician.
 He was a former Congressman, representing Callao between 2001 and 2011 and belongs to the Peruvian Aprista Party.

 Education

 He is the son of the Aprista union leader, Luis Negreiros Vega and Juana Criado Morales.
 His father was riddled with bullets by agents of the political police, in the middle of a public street during the dictatorship of General Manuel A. Odría on March 23, 1950.

 He studied sociology and politics at the Federico Villarreal National University, located in Lima.
-He began these studies in 1967, although it is not known when did he graduate.
+He began these studies in 1967, although it is not known when he graduated.

 Career

 From 1961 until 1993, even when exercised for public office, he specialized as a dockworker in Callao.
 From 1995 until 2001 was as Secretary of Foreign Affairs of the Federation Maritime Port.

 Political career

 Negreiros and the APRA

 Luis Negreiros has been a prominent member of Peruvian Aprista Party very young.
 With only 16 years he was the Secretary General of the Juventud Aprista Peruana for two years.
-From 1970 until 1979 he was the Collegiate Secretary General of the Party and in 1980 as a Undersecretary.
+From 1970 until 1979 he was the Collegiate Secretary General of the Party and in 1980 as an Undersecretary.
 Finally, in 1987, he was appointed as Secretary General of the Party, a position he held until 1989.

 In the 1980 elections, he was the second running mate of Armando Villanueva in which the ticket was defeated by the ticket of Fernando Belaúnde Terry of the Popular Action.

 After Victor Raul Haya de la Torre died, Negreiros was one of the natural leaders of the Peruvian Aprista Party but when the 1985 general election began, Alan Garcia was named as the candidate of the Peruvian Aprista Party, Negreiros moved away but eventually returned.
 In 2001, he reconciled with Garcia.